colmoneill/cypriadonato.work/content/Projets/CeuxQuiRestentOK.md

 ## Installation
-During the "Match" exposition at Bozar on may 7th 2016, we presented  a first installation version.
-As a film of different testimonies was screened, I was drawing on top of the projection using tracing paper and ink, and Amaury  was retyping what was said in the film.
-The result was a room filled in papers, quotes and drawings.
+During the "Match" exhibition at Bozar on may 7th 2016, we presented a first version of the installation.
+As a film of the different testimonies was screened, I was drawing, overlaying the projection, using tracing paper and ink.
+Meanwhile, Amaury was transcribing what was said during the film.
+The result was a room filled with paper, documents, quotes and drawings.
-It was a first draft, and we were not satisfied with it.
-The search continues.
+It was a first attempt, but we were not satisfied with it.
+The research continues.

 ![pola01](images/CeuxQuiRestent/pola_160423_1.jpg){:.half}
 ![pola02](images/CeuxQuiRestent/pola_160423_2.jpg){:.half}